bcgov/aps-infra-platform/documentation/how-to/cicd-integration.md

 title: "Add to a CI/CD Pipeline"
 ---

-Update your CI/CD pipelines to run the `gwa-cli` to keep your services updated on the gateway.
+Update your CI/CD pipelines to run the `gwa-cli` to keep your services updated on the Gateway.

 **Github Actions Example**